thauvette/strength-tracker/README.md

 TODO: view exercise history and get PRs

-TODO: free workouts + allow free form sets at the end of wendler workout
+TODO: if no wendler sets try to get form values from history

 TODO: clean up useDB, that got out of hand 😬